ranton256/opengl_rendering_demo/README.md

 1. Go to project settings,
 2. Select your target
 3. Then click "Build  Phases" tab,
-4. and expand "Link Binary with Libraries"
+4. Expand "Link Binary with Libraries"
 5. Click +

 Search for and add the OpenGL framework which comes with Xcode.